PerimeterInstitute/physics-transcription-benchmarking/README.md

 #### Results
 After running this test, an updated JSON result file will exist containing both the original and desired additional transcription data.

+## Transcribe.py
+See [Transcribe.ipynb](examples/Transcribe.ipynb) for an example of the following steps put together.

+#### Required Packages/Downloads
+- openai-whisper --> `$ pip install -U openai-whisper`

+#### Constructor
+`Transcribe(model, prompt_function=no_prompt, dataset_path="full", normalize=False)` : Creates AddToExistingTest instance
+- `String existing_test_json` : JSON file created from a previous test
+- `ModelWrapper model` : Model to be further tested (should be same as model used in provided JSON)
+- `Method prompt_function` : Prompt function to be further tested (should be same as prompt function used in provided JSON)
+- `String dataset_path` : Path to dataset to use for testing (use "full" or "dev" to use provided dataset)
+- `int run_num` : Number of times to transcribe the same audio file with the same model, prompt, etc.
+- `String output_file_name` : New JSON result file name (optional, will overwrite provided JSON if not used)

+#### Results
+After running this test, an updated JSON result file will exist containing both the original and desired additional transcription data.

 ## How to Implement a Model Wrapper